 The different AccessRule instances are defined at design time and stored in a database accessible by 3GPP management system.
 An example of this database can be the operator’s Authentication, Authorization and Accounting (AAA) server.

-This solution proposes using the existing AccessRule class to define discovery policies for external MnS consumer.
+This solution proposes using the existing AccessRule class to define discovery information for external MnS consumer.
 With this solution, it is proposed to fulfil the requirements PREQ-FS_MExpo-Disc-01, PREQ-FS_MExpo-Disc-02, PREQ-FS_MExpo-Disc-03, PREQ-FS_MExpo-Disc-04 and PREQ-FS_MExpo-Disc-05.

 5.1.3.3.1.2 Description

-It is proposed to use AccessRule to generate discovery policies as follows:
+It is proposed to use AccessRule to generate discovery information as follows:

 - “dataNodeSelector”: it can be used not only to configure which MOI are visible (first level of filter), but also the visibility over the attributes of these MOIs.
 This allows fulfilling PREQ-FS_MExpo-Disc-01 and PREQ-FS_MExpo-Disc-02.